aptos-labs/move-by-examples/telegram-boilerplate-template/README.md

+## Telegram boilerplate template

+This template is a minimal Telegram mini app that use mizu wallet to interact with a simple Aptos contract on testnet.

+You can access the mini app by starting a chat with the example bot at https://t.me/Djdhdfh_bot.

+To deploy your own mini app, you need to create a bot, deploy the mini app to say vercel just like deploying a normal web app, link the web app to the bot.
+You can follow a complete guide on the [mini app doc](https://docs.telegram-mini-apps.com/platform/creating-new-app).

 ## Create Aptos Dapp Boilerplate Template

 The Boilerplate template provides a starter dapp with all necessary dapp infrastructure and a simple wallet info implementation.

 ## The Boilerplate template provides: